A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

 The data bus can either consist of \emph{direct} connections between the communicating parties or it can be \emph{mediated} by some middleware service.
 Accordingly, the actual \emph{bus implementation} may range from TCP links (direct connection) to various types of middleware systems (mediated connection), like message queuing or distributed storage services\footnote{When the values associated to a classification criterion are specific to individual systems, as in the case of \emph{bus implementation} (\tab{criteria:data}), we do not report a list of values in the corresponding table.}.
 While direct connections are always \emph{ephemeral}, various mediated connections are \emph{persistent}.
 In the first case, receivers need to be active when the data is transmitted over the bus and they cannot retrieve the same elements later in time.
 In the second case, elements are preserved inside the bus and receivers can access them multiple times and at different points in time.
 For instance, DPSs that implement job-level deployment usually adopt a direct (and ephemeral) data bus made of TCP connections among tasks.
 Conversely, DPSs that deploy tasks independently (task-level deployment) require a persistent and mediated data bus (for instance, a distributed filesystem or a persistent messaging middleware) where intermediate tasks can store their results for downstream tasks.

-In many systems, the data bus provides communication channels where data elements are logically \emph{partitioned} based on some criterion, for instance, randomly or based on the value of a given field in the case of structured data.
-The use of a partitioned data bus is common in DPSs, where it is associated to data-parallel operators: the programmer specifies the operator for the data elements in a single partition, but the operator is concretely implemented by multiple (identical) tasks that work independently on different partitions; a partitioned data bus distributes data to the correct task according to the partitioning criterion in use.
+In many systems, the data bus provides communication channels where data elements are logically \emph{partitioned} based on some criterion, for instance, based on the value of a given field.
+The use of a partitioned data bus is common in DPSs, where it is associated to data-parallel operators: the programmer specifies the operator for the data elements in a single partition, but the operator is concretely implemented by multiple (identical) tasks that work independently on different partitions.
 A persistent data bus may also be \emph{replicated}, meaning that the same data elements are stored in multiple copies.
 Replication may serve two purposes: improving performance, for instance by enabling different tasks to consume the same data simultaneously from different replicas, or tolerating faults, to avoid losing data in the case one replica becomes unavailable.
 We will discuss fault tolerance in greater details in \s{model:fault-tolerance}.
 Among the systems we analyze in this paper, all those that replicate the data bus implement a single-leader replication schema, where one \emph{leader} replica is responsible for receiving all input data and for updating the other $f$ (\emph{follower}) replicas.
 The update is synchronous (or semi-synchronous), meaning that the addition of an input data element to the data bus completes when the data element has been successfully applied to all $f$ follower replicas (or to $r < f$ replicas, if the update is semi-synchronous).
-The data bus offers an \emph{interaction model} that is \emph{push} if the sender delivers data to recipients, or \emph{pull} if receivers demand data to senders. \emph{Hybrid} approaches are possible in the presence of a mediated bus, a common case being a push approach between the sender and the mediated data bus and a pull approach between the data bus and the recipients.
+The data bus offers an \emph{interaction model} that is \emph{push} if the sender delivers data to recipients, or \emph{pull} if receivers demand data to senders. \emph{Hybrid} approaches are possible in the presence of a mediated bus, a common case being a push approach between the sender and the data bus and a pull approach between the data bus and the recipients.